 Untreated emotional trauma can have severe repercussions throughout a person’s life.
-Depending on the form of trauma, they can show themselves in different ways, behaviors, and addictions.
+Depending on the trauma, they can show themselves in different ways, behaviors, and addictions.

-Untreated emotional trauma is often a cause of addiction.
-Untreated emotional trauma can create addiction because people who have experienced trauma are trying to fill the void or heal their feelings.
+Emotional trauma that is not addressed under the care of a trained professional is often a cause of addiction.
+The trauma can create addiction because people who have experienced trauma are trying to fill the void or heal their feelings.
 This is also called self-medication.

-In this article, we will discuss a variety of different topics such as how emotional trauma can create a drug addiction, methods to help heal emotional trauma to prevent drug addiction, and how holistic treatment plans can help heal emotional trauma that has become a drug addiction.
+This article will discuss various topics such as how emotional trauma can create a drug addiction, methods to help heal emotional trauma to prevent drug addiction, and how holistic treatment plans can help heal emotional trauma that has become a drug addiction.

 How Emotional Trauma Can Create A Drug Addiction If Left Untreated

-Emotional trauma is a psychological and physical phenomenon that is caused when a person goes through an extremely traumatic experience.
-What constitutes a traumatic experience differs from Individual to individual, but in general traumatic experiences can range from abuse, assault, chronic stress, and any intense situation or extended high-stress environment for a length of time.
+Emotional trauma is a psychological and physical phenomenon caused when a person goes through an extremely traumatic experience.
+What constitutes a traumatic experience differs from Individual to individual, but in general traumatic experiences can range from abuse, assault, chronic stress, and any intense situation or extended high-stress environment for a long time.
 For some people, one event may not be traumatic at all, but it would be for another person in that event.

-The reason that people with untreated emotional trauma are more inclined towards drug addiction is due to dysregulation in their stress system.
-Extended periods of chronic stress and trauma can lead to dysregulation in the stress system which can lead a person to become more vulnerable and susceptible to addictive behaviors.
+People with untreated emotional trauma are more inclined towards drug addiction due to dysregulation in their stress system.
+Likewise, extended periods of chronic stress and trauma can lead to dysregulation in the stress system, leading a person to become more vulnerable and susceptible to addictive behaviors.

 Although most people assume that childhood trauma is the main type of trauma that results in drug addiction, There are many types of trauma, including emotional trauma in adulthood that can lead to drug addiction or other types of addiction.

-Are there traumatic or stressful events that can lead a person to become addicted to drugs are neglect in childhood, the death of a parent, experiencing or witnessing domestic violence or other types of physical violence, or having a family member who suffers from a mental disorder the way that affects your life.
+Traumatic or stressful events can lead a person to become addicted to drugs are neglected in childhood, the death of a parent, experiencing or witnessing domestic violence or other types of physical violence, or having a family member who has a mental disorder the way that affects your life.

 While trauma is not the only cause of addiction, it is the root cause of addiction for many people.
-This is because substance addictions such as drug addiction usually begin out of a want to feel better.
+This is because substance addictions like drug addiction usually begin out of wanting to feel better.

 Treating and alleviating emotional trauma is the best way to avoid a drug addiction caused by untreated emotional trauma.
 This is because it helps to address the root cause of why a person is feeling empty, numb, scared, or stressed.
 Taking care of the root causes of a traumatic experience is an important piece of healing.